mchernyshev85/GetDocsSample/README.md

 # GetDocsSample
 A sample repo for GetDocs study

 This is a sample doc.
-It was changed
+It was changed.
+And changed again.